-Contribution type Detail Employer contributions Super Guarantee (SG) contributions In most cases, your employer is required, by law, to contribute a percentage of your 'ordinary time earnings' to your super (called the super guarantee (SG)), up to the 'maximum contribution base' amount.SG contributions are made usually in addition to your salary.
+Contribution type Detail Employer contributions Super Guarantee (SG) contributions In most cases, your employer is required, by law, to contribute a percentage of your 'ordinary time earnings' to your super (called the super guarantee (SG)), up to the 'maximum contribution base' amount.
+SG contributions are made usually in addition to your salary.
 In some cases, your employer may be required to pay contributions under an award or other industrial agreement (award contributions).
 SG contributions are required to be paid to an eligible employee.
 An eligible employee is someone who is aged 18 and over and earns \$450 or more (before tax) in a one-month period.
 If you are under the age of 18, you also need to be working over 30 hours per week to be entitled to SG contributions.
 No upper age restrictions apply to SG and award contributions.
 The current SG rate can be found on the Secure Online Portal in the Super caps, rates and thresholds fact sheet which you can access through your financial adviser.
 The SG rate may change from time to time.
 Please refer to the ATO website ato.com.au/super for updated information on the SG rate, 'ordinary time earnings' and the 'maximum contribution base' amount.
 Salary sacrifice You may be able to arrange with your employer to contribute to your super from your before-tax salary (called salary sacrifice).
 Salary sacrifice contributions can be made before age 75.
-After age 67 and before age 75, as long as your total superannuation balance is below \$300,000, you are able to make contributions for twelve months from the end of the financial year in which you last met the work test1 up to your concessional cap.
-This is known as the work test exemption2 (eligibility conditions and limits apply).
+After age 67 and before age 75, as long as your total superannuation balance is below \$300,000, you are able to make contributions for twelve months from the end of the financial year in which you last met the work test up to your concessional cap.
+This is known as the work test exemption (eligibility conditions and limits apply).
 There are no limits to the amount you can salary sacrifice unless your agreement with your employer imposes such limits.
-However, you should obtain advice and consider whether your salary sacrifice contributions will reduce your take-home pay and/ or cause you to exceed your
+However, you should obtain advice and consider whether your